All Episodes

 Show votes.

-Because the fact that seven years passed, and they they didn't talk about health savings accounts.
+That's where the disconnect is with the Republican Party and Sean Hannity because the fact that seven years passed and they didn't talk about health savings accounts.

-We have had Dr. Josh Umber, Atlas MD on this program.
+We have had Dr. Josh Umber, Atlas MD, on this program.

 We've sent him to Washington.

-And what's even more amazing, take care of stitches, they take care of, you know, most of the stuff that we need taken care of.
+They take care of, you know, most of the stuff that we need taken care of.

-You need a ZPAC, you got high cholesterol, you got high blood pressure.
+You got high blood pressure.

 And then he wisely went and negotiated directly with pharmaceutical companies.

-So he gets the drugs that people usually need at 90, 95% discounts, and then passes the savings on to his patients.
+So he gets the drugs that people usually need at 90, 95% discounts and then passes the savings on to his patients.

 And guess what?

-They walk out of the doctor's office, they don't have to go to the pharmacy.
+They don't have to go to the pharmacy.

 How cool is that?

-Then he's taken this model, which is not only producing a good living for him, and it's, you know, he gets more patients than he can even handle, and he's now duplicating it around the country.
+Then he's taken this model, which is not only producing a good living for him, and it's, you know, he gets more patients than he can even handle.

-But you know, is that what we need now, Dr. Josh?
+But, you know, is that what we need now, Dr. Josh?

-You know, she's looking at a bigger system, more complication, more bureaucracy.
+She's looking at a bigger system, more complication, more bureaucracy.

-Uh, and what we're trying to do is show that less is actually what we need.
+And what we're trying to do is show that less is actually what we need.

 We can offer unlimited visits, no co-pays, free procedures, wholesale meds and labs for up to 95% off.

-If we can do that at now over 1,200 practices in the country, and and Dr. Lee just put on the largest conference all year with over 400 docs in attendance, then we can do this everywhere.
+If we can do that at now over 1,200 practices in the country, and Dr. Lee just put on the largest conference all year with over 400 docs in attendance, then we can do this everywhere.

 This is a real viable model.

-It skips the DC swamp, it skips the you know, divided Congress, and it actually gets meaningful uh health care reform down uh to Main Street.
+And it actually gets meaningful health care reform down to Main Street.

-So, Sean, but so what happens though is that you know, where Congress was not able to step in and repeal Obamacare, the president and the administration has done everything they can through changing the regulations, relaxing things so that you can actually return medicine back to the doctors and patients because frankly, patients trust their doctors to reform health care.
+So, Sean, so here's what happens, though, is that where Congress was not able to step in and repeal Obamacare, the president and the administration has done everything they can through changing of regulations, relaxing things, so that you can actually return medicine back to the doctors and patients.

-But you know, as you're seeing all these things unfold in Washington, you're seeing the games being played in Congress, you have to wonder what they're distracting you from and what Congress is working on behind the scenes is actually quite dangerous.
+But, you know, as you're seeing all these things unfold in Washington, you're seeing the games being played in Congress, you have to wonder what they're distracting you from.

-So the president signed an executive order that expands access to direct primary care, it frees doctors and patients to engage in these direct care relationships.
+So the president signed an executive order that expands access to direct primary care.

 But Congress is actually working on regulations that undermine the president's executive orders.

-It's reweaponizing the internal revenue service, just like we saw back under Lois Lerner, We're re-weaponizing the internal revenue service to go after doctors and patients for using their own health care dollars for their own health care services.
+We're re-weaponizing the internal revenue service to go after doctors and patients for using their own health care dollars for their own health care services, setting the stage for socialized medicine.

 And we can't let that happen, but it's happening behind the scenes with all these distractions.